 Anyone working in video knows support systems are the key to getting great shots (unless of course you’re going ‘Blair Witch Project’ style).
 The Joby Action Clamp is a nice little camera support that won’t break your back, or your wallet for that matter.
 The clamp comes in two models: the Joby JB01280-BWW Action Clamp with GorillaPod Arm, and the Joby JB01291-BWW Action Clamp with Locking Arm.
 The two clamps retail for about $29.99 and $39.99, respectively.
 The Action Clamp with Locking Arm (as you can see in the photo on the right) is a bit more stable than the GorillaPod (on left), although the latter gives you more flexibility and range in motion.
 Both models are available at Joby’s website, Amazon, and other retailers.

 You can get some great underwater shots while keeping your hands free with the Octomask accessory for GoPro cameras.
 The Octomask works with all GoPro cameras including the Original HERO, GoPro HERO2, HERO3 and HERO3+ models using the universal GoPro mount.
 The product features a super-soft silicon skirt and dual safety tempered glass lenses, and can be fitted for prescription lenses at your local dive shop.
 Octomask currently has 4 models available all priced at $79.99.
 The mask can be used in conjunction with the Red Cube Tropical Water Color Correction Filter for filming at depths of 12 to 65 feet.
 The filter, which color corrects for loss of red light, sells for about $19.99.
+This is definitely one of the best go pro accessories for getting crystal clear pictures underwater.
 Check out Octomask.com or Amazon for more information on these products.

 3. Easy Gimbal